nccgroup/ScoutSuite/README.md

 #### Amazon Web Services

-Using a computer already configured to use the AWS CLI, boto3, or another AWS SDK, you may use Scout using the following command:
+Using a computer already configured to use the AWS CLI, you may use Scout using the following command:

-    $ Scout
+    $ python Scout.py --provider aws

 **Note:** EC2 instances with an IAM role fit in this category.

 If multiple profiles are configured in your .aws/credentials and .aws/config files, you may specify which credentials to use with the following command:

-    $ Scout --profile <PROFILE_NAME>
+    $ python Scout.py --profile <PROFILE_NAME>

 If you have a CSV file containing the API access key ID and secret, you may run Scout with the following command:

-    $ Scout --csv-credentials <CREDENTIALS.CSV>
+    $ python Scout.py --csv-credentials <CREDENTIALS.CSV>

 #### Google Cloud Platform

-TODO
+Using a computer already configured to use gcloud command-line tool, you may use Scout using the following command:

+    $ python Scout.py --provider gcp --user-account

+To run Scout using Service Account keys, using the following command:

+    $ python Scout. --provider gcp --service-account --key-file </PATH/TO/KEY_FILE.JSON>

 #### Azure